 | 🔍 New Credit / Inquiries | 10% |

 Payment history and utilization together account for 65% of your score.
-Master those two and you’re most of the way there.
+Master those two and you’re covering most of what moves your score.

 If your credit card limit is $1,000 and your current balance is $300, your utilization is 30%.